LGBTQIA+ inclusion at UQ

 - gender-inclusive categories in HR systems.

-The commitment to a culture of diversity, inclusion, respect and acceptance at The University of Queensland has been recognised once again with a Gold Employer ranking in the 2024 Australian Workplace Equality Index (AWEI).
-The AWEI is the definitive national benchmark for LGBTQIA+ inclusion in the workplace and means that UQ has scored in the top 10 percent of employers nationally.
-Futhermore, UQ has been recognised as the winner of the 2024 Trans & Gender Diverse Inclusion Award.
+The commitment to a culture of diversity, inclusion, respect and belonging at The University of Queensland has been recognised with a Gold Employer ranking in the 2024 Australian Workplace Equality Index (AWEI).
+The AWEI is the definitive national benchmark for LGBTQIA+ inclusion in the workplace.
+UQ has also been recognised as the winner of the 2024 Trans & Gender Diverse Inclusion Award.

 Pride in Diversity membership